Posted by Amy Carbone on Sep 1, 2021 9:00:00 AM

 Trust may be easier to build when you can look someone in the eyes.
 And in an ocean of dental care options, trust may be a very important factor in choosing a provider.

-Even unscripted phone-generated videos may provide that opportunity for building trust, by adding a layer of authenticity and humanity to your marketing that only video can provide.
+Even unscripted phone-generated videos may provide that opportunity for building trust, by adding a layer of authenticity and a human touch to your marketing that only video can provide.
 In fact, the less polished a video appears, the more consumers may trust the authenticity of the content.
 And when you appear on camera without overly preparing or reciting well-rehearsed lines, people may be more likely to believe what you’re saying.

 Make More Content in Less Time